 If you have been told by your ophthalmologist that you have cataracts and need surgery to remove them.
+Intraocular lenses have only been approved in the USA as “safe and effective” by the Food and Drug Administration (USFDA) since 1981.
+From then until now, the different styles of lenses that are implanted for cataract treatment have been nothing short of a revolution.
 Then you will also need to choose a lens implant during your surgery.
 There are many different types of implants available, and it can be confusing to know which one is right for you.
-In this blog post, we will discuss the most common types of implants and how to choose the right one for you.
+In this blog post, we will discuss the most common types of Cataract Lenses IOL implants and how to choose the right one for you.

 - 1 Different Types Of Cataract Lenses IOL

-- 2 What is The Most Common IOL?
+- 3 Which is The Most Common IOL?

 Different Types Of Cataract Lenses IOL